ThiriYaminHsu/MIT-OCW-Quantum-Physics-Learning-Resources/README.md

 # MIT-Linear-Algebra-Learning-Journey

 Welcome to my MIT OpenCourseWare Linear Algebra learning journey repository!
 This repository is for documenting my progress through the MIT 18.06 course, which covers topics such as Ax = b and the Four Subspaces, Least Squares, Determinants and Eigenvalues, Positive Definite Matrices, and more.

-Join me in learning Linear Algebra which is a fundamental building block in Computer Science, Quantum Computing, Theoretical Physics, and more.
+Through this freely available MIT course, join me in learning Linear Algebra which is a fundamental building block in Computer Science, Quantum Computing, Theoretical Physics, and more.

 ## About the Course